Veronica Norman, a nurse who wouldn’t hear of retiring, dies of covid-19 at 75

 A religious woman, Norman was known within her social network and family as “a grandma to all,” Ratunda Norman said.
 “She was like a safe house for a lot of people.
 If you were going through something, she would say, ‘Come on in,’ and she would feed you.
 She made everyone feel welcome.”

-When she wasn’t working, Veronica Norman liked to take trips to places such as Disneyland and Puerto Rico.
-Her passions included cooking up ribs, crabs and fried chicken, along with sweet potato pie, apple pie and pound cake.
+When she wasn’t working, Veronica Norman liked to take trips to places like Disneyland and Puerto Rico.
+Her passions included cooking ribs, crabs and fried chicken, along with sweet potato pie, apple pie and pound cake.
 Each creation was an expression of her need to care for anyone in her midst, her daughter and niece said.

-“I never heard her raise her voice,” said Hedrington-Jones.
+“I never heard her raise her voice,” Hedrington-Jones said.
 “She just wasn’t one to be critical.
 It wasn’t her way.”

 Norman took the same gentle approach with her patients, whom she planned to tend through the pandemic that ultimately claimed her life.